- First, you need to upload your first photo. Do so by clicking on t

 - You can also opt to add a 'sound' effects by clicking on the Add Sound FX tab.
 This does not actually add a music file to your picture, but rather, it creates comic-book type words such as POWW and KABOOM !! to add more characther to your photos.

-- Your photo can have a frame around it, and you can also choose to have a black, white or grey background for it as well.
+black, white or grey background for it as well.
 Both can be modified by clicking on their respective icons on the right hand side of the photo.

 - Ready from your editing?
 Click on the Save Image icon on the top left hand menu bar.
 The image will be stored as a JPEG, ready to be saved or e-mailed to a friend.
 Or, if you feel so inclined, you may also opt to visit the Comic Shop, where you can order prints of your Comic Photos, stickers or even T-Shirts (all this obviously at a price).